Appeals court dismisses emoluments clause case against Trump involving Washington hotel

 "Word just out that I won a big part of the Deep State and Democrat induced Witch Hunt," Trump tweeted.
 "Unanimous decision in my favor from The United States Court of Appeals For The Fourth Circuit on the ridiculous Emoluments Case.
 I don't make money, but lose a fortune for the honor of serving and doing a great job as your President (including accepting Zero salary!)."

-The Trump International Hotel, just blocks from the White House, has become a favorite of Republicans, lobbyists and diplomats.
-In 2018, it generated revenue of over $40.8 million, up from $40.4 million in 2017, according to the president's annual financial disclosure forms.
+In 2018, the Trump International Hotel generated a revenue of more than $40.8 million, up from $40.4 million in 2017, according to the president's annual financial disclosure forms.

 The disclosure reports show revenue, not profits, and some of the figures are given in ranges, giving only a partial picture of his finances.